rdiankov/openrave/docs/source/environment_variables.rst

   At startup, OpenRAVE searches for every shared object/dll plugin in these directories and loads them.
 The default plugins are always loaded, so there is no need to include them again.

   Use ':' to separate each directory (';' for Windows).

+.. envvar:: OPENRAVE_DEFAULT_VIEWER

+  At program startup, OpenRAVE will try to load this viewer if it exists.